Growing a new group of lake leaders

 Chris Kucharik is a professor in the Department of Agronomy and The Nelson Institute Center for Sustainabilty and Global Environment at the University of Wisconsin-Madison.
-His video documentary and presentation, Yahara Watershed: A Place of Change, sparked a thoughtful discussion about our evolving climate in Wisconsin and its impacts on our lakes.
+His video documentary and presentation, Yahara Watershed: A Place of Change, sparked a thoughtful discussion.
+The discussion centered around our evolving climate in Wisconsin and its impacts on our lakes.

 Lake Mendota’s history

 We learned Lake Mendota once boasted white sand with water so clear you could see all the way to the bottom of the lakebed, even in areas of very deep water.
 Every year one millimeter of sediment accumulates on the lake bottom.
 The white sandy lake bottom is now covered in about one foot of “goopy” sediment.

 Kucharik worked with other scientists on Yahara 2070.
 Yahara2070 is a report exploring what the Yahara Watershed may look like in the future.
 The report uses modeling to look at four different scenarios.

 - Abandonment and renewal: what if the community isn’t prepared?